-- choose a Time range from 5 Minutes to 7 Days in the drop-down menu. - specify begin/end dates using the calendar - specify begin/end time using the clock \omega\$.
+- choose a Time range from 5 Minutes to 7 Days in the drop-down menu.

+- specify begin/end dates using the calendar

+- specify begin/end time using the clock

 Toggle forward/backward in the trend graph per the period you choose (from the Time range drop-down menu) using arrows .
-Restore settings to current time by selecting now.